-abstract
+- abstract

 - introduction

 - o overview

-- background: why this area of concern?
+- o background: why this area of concern?

 - literature review specific to your analysis

-- theoretical approaches
+- o theoretical approaches

-- previous findings
+- o previous findings

 - theoretical framework

 - research plan: research question, data sources, methods

 - policy relevance

 - references

 The length and specific format of your proposal will depend on your topic and the nature of your research.
 In general, it will probably take a minimum of 20 - 25 pages to accomplish the objectives of a research proposal, but some types of research require longer proposals.